-The best players from SLICJGA and the Dew Sweepers Golf Academy, ages 12 to 17* respectively, will do battle at Bay Point Golf Club in Panama City Beach, Florida, in late July, with junior golfing bragging rights on the line.
-In doing so, however, many conventional golf rules will be thrown out the window. (*As of July 28,2017)
+The best players from SLICJGA and the Dew Sweepers Golf Academy, ages 13 to 18 respectively, will do battle at Bay Point Golf Club in Panama City Beach, Florida, in late July, with junior golfing bragging rights on the line.
+In doing so, however, many conventional golf rules will be thrown out the window.
+(Birthdate as of July 26,2018)

 The Bay Point Cup will feature 36 holes of golf where “pairs play” will dominate Friday, while match play will be the preferred method of scoring throughout the entire event.

 The Bay Point Cup is predicated largely on team play, and nowhere is that more apparent than in Four Ball.
-Day 1 will be played at the Nicklaus Course at Bay Point and will feature a nine-hole Four Ball session in the first round and nine-hole Foursome session in the second round, pitting a SLICJGA pairing and Emerald Coast and Red Hills pairing against each other.
+Day 1 will be played at the Nicklaus Course at Bay Point and will feature an 18-hole Four Ball session in the first round and an 18-hole Foursome session in the second round, pitting the SLICJGA and Dewsweeper Golf Academy against each other.

 For the Four Ball round of the cup, all four golfers will play out each hole.
 Only the lowest score will count for each team.